ktrips/RasAi/README.md

-# Raspberry Pi Camera with AI
+# Raspberry Pi Camera with Google API/AI

 Check commands and Sample programs for Video instruction in [DevicePlus](http://deviceplus.jp)